sunertl/obsidian-quartz/content/books/Writing to Learn.md

 ## Synopsis

 This book talks about the importance of writing as a form of learning.

 ## Reflection/Review

+Thinking

 ## Developed Ideas